joshuaforbes/FSN-Set-Manupulator/README.md

 above.
 Ignore them or feel free to use them as you see fit.

 ## How Do I Use It?
-Just calls the functions by name in the interpreter.
+Just call the functions by name in the interpreter.

 ## License Information
 This software is licensed under the GNU GPL V3.0.
 The actual license can be